 Compliance & Regulation for Section 125 Plans

 A Section 125 plan is a powerful tax-saving tool—but it only works if it’s structured and maintained in full compliance with federal laws.
-These rules are designed to protect both the employer and employees, and they cover everything from how the plan is documented to how it operates day-to-day.
+IRS Section 125 rules are designed to protect both employers and employees, covering everything from plan documentation to day-to-day administration.

 Below is an overview of the key compliance areas every business should understand before implementing or updating a Section 125 plan.